Table of Contents

-Again, conversion rates differ between industries and between conversion goals, so you’ll need to experiment on your own to find ways of increasing conversions.
+Again, conversion rates differ between industries and conversion goals, so you’ll need to experiment on your own to find ways to increase conversions.

 However, there are some good benchmarks to shoot for.
 For example, First Page Sage found that the average conversion rate was 2.4%.
 This differed by page type.

 Click-through rate is the percentage of traffic that clicks on a link compared to the number of people who “see” the link.

 When visitors come to a SERP and “see” the link to one of your pages, that’s an impression — the percentage of those people who actually click the link is your click-through rate.

 The Click-through rate doesn’t just apply to SERPs.
 It applies to anything in the digital marketing world where your goal is to get users to click, including social media posts or Google ads.

 It also includes internal links on your website (links from one page on your website to another page on your website).
 It’s a way of measuring conversions — the percentage of people taking an action you want them to take (in this case, clicking on a link).